Jman4190/nba-sql/README.md

 An application to build a Postgres or MySQL NBA database from the public API.

+This DB is still under construction and liable to schema changes. v1 will be a postgres dump file and will be included in the release.
+Until then, expect to rebuild the whole DB when trying to upgrade.

 The default behavior is collecting seasons 1996-97 to 2020-21 and inserting them into a MySQL database.
 There are flags provided to change to a Postgres database, and to specify a specific season.

 [A good place for more information is the wiki](https://github.com/mpope9/nba-sql/wiki).